 Visit us to experience how close we came to a nuclear disaster.
 A lot has changed since 1961.
-There is no other museum like the Diefenbunker – we promise!
+There is no other museum like the Diefenbunker!

-The Diefenbunker was designated a National Historic Site in 1994, due to its significance as Canada’s most important Cold War history site, and its unique construction.
-When the Department of National Defense decommissioned Canadian Forces Station (CFS) Carp in the same year, the building was stripped of its furnishings, machinery, and all moveable objects.
+The Diefenbunker was designated a national historic site in 1994, due to its significance as Canada’s most important Cold War history site, and its unique construction.
+When the Department of National Defence decommissioned Canadian Forces Station (CFS) Carp in the same year, the building was stripped of its furnishings, machinery, and all moveable objects.
 The empty building was then sold to the Township of West Carleton.

 With the dedication of a group of volunteers, many of whom were former employees of the bunker, the Diefenbunker incorporated as Diefenbunker: Canada’s Cold War Museum in 1997, a private, non-profit and registered charity.
 In 1998, the Diefenbunker Museum was open to the public year-round, operated entirely by volunteers.

 The Diefenbunker is still a private, non-profit and a registered charity, with a team of over 50 dedicated volunteers.
-It is operated year-round by a full-time staff of eight, and a governing Board of Directors.
-The Museum is a member of the Ottawa Museum Network, the Ontario Museum Association, and the Canadian Museums Association.
+It is operated year-round by a full-time staff of ten, and a governing Board of Directors.
+The museum is a member of the Ottawa Museum Network, the Ontario Museum Association, and the Canadian Museums Association.

 Saturday and Sunday

-*The Admissions desk closes 30 minutes before the museum closes, tickets cannot be purchased during this time.
+*For the best experience, we suggest at least one hour to explore the Diefenbunker.
+The admissions desk closes 30 minutes before the museum closes.
+Tickets cannot be purchased after this time.